What Types of Companies Look for Organizational Leadership skills?

 The intensive coursework will enable you to distinguish between multiple approaches to exercising leadership in order to harness collective talent, interpret organizational dynamics, evaluate ethical issues, and aid organizational members in creating an ethical culture appropriate to the organization.
 You’ll dive deep into the importance of distinguishing between the functions of authority or power and the true understanding of leadership.
 You’ll also come away from the program with polished skills to create collaborative problem-solving and strategic plans, which are key in every professional environment.

-The best part about the program is it will fit your life, with online and on-campus classes, four-week terms, military-friendly support services, 20+ campus locations, and year-round enrollment.
+The best part about the program is it will fit your life, with online or on-site classes, four-week terms, military-friendly support services, locations across California, and year-round enrollment.
 That means you can get started sooner and get finished faster.

 Real-World Impact Through Organizational Leadership